Airport Terminal stations (SEPTA)

-The Philadelphia International Airport stations are a group of train stations serving Philadelphia International Airport's six terminals, serviced by SEPTA Regional Rail via the Airport Line.
+The Airport Terminal stations are a group of four train stations serving Philadelphia International Airport's six terminals, serviced by SEPTA Regional Rail via the Airport Line.
+The stations include Airport Terminal A, Airport Terminal B, Airport Terminals C & D, and Airport Terminals E & F.

 The stations for Terminal A and Terminal B share platforms on one side of the track.
 Trains stop at one end for Terminal A and the other end for Terminal B.

 Stations

 Airport Terminal A

 Airport Terminal A station serves Gates A1-A26.

 The station entered service in 1990, five years after the rest of the line, when Terminal A opened.

 Airport Terminal B

 Airport Terminal B station serves Gates B1-B16.

 Airport Terminals C & D

 Airport Terminals C & D station serve Gates C17-C30 and D1-D16.

 Airport Terminals E & F

 Airport Terminals E & F station serves Gates E1-E17 and F1-F39.